hbeni/fgcom-mumble/README.md

     - deploy the lib: `$ cp mumble.so /usr/lib/x86_64-linux-gnu/lua/5.1/`

 ### Compiling
 Information for compiling the lua mumble.so is given at bkacjios github page.
+You need it deployed in your systems lua libs folder for running the lua bots.
 The lua bots shouldn't be needed to be compiled, just run them trough the lua interpreter.
 Compiling the mumble server is usually not neccessary, just use your distibutions version; this holds true also for the client.

 ### Running a server
 - Have mumble server up and running
+- Provide the special channel `fgcom-mumble`
 - Clients will connect and enable their local fgcom plugin.
 This handles all human communication on frequencies
 - Start the `atis-bot-manager` which handles all needed bots.
 - Manually start additional `radio-playback`-bots to play arbitary samples on frequencies (like radio stations).